-Insulation blankets available to the general public for external use on gas water heaters are not necessary with Kenmore products.
+Insulation blankets are available to the general public for external use on gas water heaters but are not necessary with these products.
 The purpose of an insulation blanket is to reduce the standby heat loss encountered with storage tank heaters.
-Your Kenmore water heater meets or exceeds the National Appliance

-Energy Conservation Act standards with respect to insulation and standby loss requirements, making an insulation blanket unnecessary.
+Your water heater meets or exceeds the National Appliance Energy Conversation Act standards with respect to insulation and standby loss requirements, making an insulation blanket unnecessary.